kaelanelson/CS205-Final-Project/Writeup/DegreeCentrality.md

 ![](AM_DEG/dc_speedup.png)

-The plot above shows that we have achieved a speed up that is approximately linear for degree centrality.
+The plot above shows that we have achieved a speed up that is approximately linear for the parallelized degree centrality algorithm.
 As we increase the number of processes, we generally see performance improvements.